-- CAS requirements have not been met. - A candidate's total points are fewer than 24. - An N has been given in Theory of Knowledge, Extended Essay or in a contributing subject. - The grade E has been awarded in either Theory of Knowledge or Extended Essay, or in both subjects. - There is the grade 1 awarded in a subject/level. - The grade 2 has been awarded three or more times (HL or SL). - The grade 3 or a lower one has been awarded four or more times (HL or SL). - A candidate has gained fewer than 12 points in HL subjects (for the candidates who register for four HL subjects, the three highest grades count). - A candidate has gained fewer than 9 points in SL subjects (the candidates who register for two SL subjects must gain at least 5 points at SL). - A candidate hasn't completed Group 4 project.
+- The grade E has been awarded in either Theory of Knowledge or Extended Essay, or in both subjects. - There is the grade 1 awarded in a subject/level. - The grade 2 has been awarded three or more times (HL or SL). - The grade 3 or a lower one has been awarded four or more times (HL or SL). - A candidate has gained fewer than 12 points in HL subjects (for the candidates who register for four HL subjects, the three highest grades count). - A candidate has gained fewer than 9 points in SL subjects (the candidates who register for two SL subjects must gain at least 5 points at SL). - A candidate hasn't completed Group 4 project.